sgilson/mine/README.md

 modules but rather build on existing code.
 The most notable benefit to this approach is that other packages that internally define structs (like Ecto) can be extended.

-At compile time, `Mine` will create a 'view' for every module in use.
+At compile time, `Mine` will create views for every module in use.
 Any incompatibilities between the declared views and their base structs will be caught here, providing the benefit of runtime safety.
 To access the compiled view at runtime, the following methods will be found on your module.

 - `to_view/2`: Covert struct to a map for a given view
-- `normalize/1`: Convert map to a form suitable for use in functions like `Kernel.struct/2` and `new_instance/1`
-- `new_instance/1`: By default, only calls `Kernel.struct/2`.
-This is overridable in the client module to include any additional logic.
-Used in the pipeline of `from_view` functions.
-- `validate/1`: Another extension point.
-This will be called on the struct created by `new_instance/1` in the `from_view` pipeline.
-Allows for mature validation packages to work their magic on the output struct before introducing the data to your business logic.
-- `from_view/2` (and `from_view!/2`): Convert source map to struct.
+- `from_view/2`: Convert source map to struct.
 Convenience method for normalizing an input map, using it to create a struct, and validating the result.
 Relies on the above methods to accomplish this.